11 bad driving habits you should ditch right now

 This isn’t the case, however, if you have a sudden tyre blowout.

-In this scenario, slamming on the anchors will further destabilise the car, potentially causing it to fishtail or spin.
+In this scenario, slamming your foot on the brake pedal will further destabilise the car, potentially causing it to fishtail or spin.

 Instead, keep your foot on the accelerator (counterintuitive as that may feel) and slowly ease off the gas to bring the car to a steady, controlled halt.